seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 That I must love a loathed enemy.

 **Nurse**
-What’s this? what’s this?
+What's this? what's this?

 **JULIET**
-A rhyme I learn’d even now
+A rhyme I learn'd even now
 Of one I danced withal.

-*One calls within ‘Juliet.’*
+*One calls within 'Juliet.'*

 **Nurse**
 Anon, anon!
-Come, let’s away; the strangers all are gone.
+Come, let's away; the strangers all are gone.

 *Exeunt*